justeat/gulp-build-fozzie/README.md

   Type: `boolean`

-  Default is set to false, when set to true this will bundle a versioned css file e.g `'filename-[version].css'`.
+  Default is set to `false`, when set to true this will bundle a versioned css file e.g `'filename-[version].css'`.

 ### `js`